shanto-Rahman/FlakyLens/README.md

 Estimated runtime: ~5 minutes.

-# Finetuned Models
+# Fine-tuned Models

 Use the following instructions to run through our artifact.
-Our models are placed into ```models/```